-Our Smart Methodology also highlights the importance of self-directed learning.
+Our Smart Methodology also highlights the importance of sqe self-study and self-directed learning.
 No matter what kind of training course you sign up for, you simply cannot buy knowledge.
 In order to learn and solidify your knowledge, it is up to you to first plan your own preparation, and then read, take notes, re-read, update notes, revise, and do practical exercises throughout.

 Our Superexam Platform